torressa/cspy/docs/ref.rst

 As a word of warning, it is up to the user to ensure the custom REF behaves appropriately.
-Otherwise, you will most likely either stall the algorithms, get an exception saying that a resource feasible path could not be found, or get a path that's not very meaningfull.
+Otherwise, you will most likely either stall the algorithms, get an exception saying that a resource feasible path could not be found, or get a path that's not very meaningful.

 A full skeleton with custom attributes could be as follows: